-Based on the work performed and the evidence obtained, we found the methodologies and assumptions used by management to be appropriate.
-Our audit procedures on the disclosures showed that they were in accordance with the relevant SFRS(I) disclosure requirements.
+Based on our work performed and the evidence obtained, we found the methodologies and assumptions used by management to be appropriate.
+The related disclosures were in accordance with the relevant SFRS(I) disclosure requirements.

 Other information

 Management is responsible for the other information contained in the annual report.
 Other information is defined as all information in the annual report other than the financial statements and our auditors' report thereon.